mohsinziaa/graph-processing/README.md

 **Phase-I**
 In this phase of the project, you have to create an application for graph processing which should have following features:
-1. Read the PPI-1 data (you can reduce its size)
+1. Read the PPI-1 data (you can reduce its size).
 2. Count the number of nodes in the graph.
 3. Store the graph in an adjacency matrix.
-4. Add following features/function to your application:
-4(a)Give a node show its degree.
+4. Give a node show its degree.
-4(a)Find the node with maximum degree.
+5. Find the node with maximum degree.
--Find the node with minimum degree.
+6. Find the node with minimum degree.
--Display the raw adjacency matrix.
+7. Display the raw adjacency matrix.
--Give a node find all its neighbours.
+8. Give a node find all its neighbours.
 Develop your assignment using GUI/SDL
 Visually draw the graph with just nodes, put nodes on the screen in a circular way.
-Sample given as follow

 **Note:** Do install and add SDL directory to visually draw the graph.